umbraco/UmbracoDocs/Documentation/Installation/load-balancing.md

 ###IIS Setup

-IIS configuration is pretty straightforward with file replication because IIS is just reading files from it's own file system just like a normal IIS website.
+IIS configuration is pretty straightforward with file replication because IIS is just reading files from its own file system just like a normal IIS website.

 ##File Storage on SAN/NAS/Clustered File Server/Network Share